Skip to content

 How PBIS works: teaching expectations instead of chasing problems

-PBIS stands for Positive Behavioral Interventions and Supports, and it organizes around five interconnected components: systems, data, practices, outcomes, and equity.
+PBIS stands for Positive Behavioral Interventions and Supports, organized around five interconnected components: systems, data, practices, outcomes, and equity.

-Systems include the organizational structures that make implementation possible, from leadership teams to administrative support.
-Data drives every decision, helping you spot behavior patterns before they become crises.
-Practices are the evidence-based strategies you use daily, from teaching hallway expectations to running targeted small groups.
+Systems include organizational structures enabling implementation, from leadership teams to administrative support.
+Data drives every decision, helping identify behavior patterns before crises emerge.
+Practices are evidence-based strategies used daily, from teaching hallway expectations to running targeted small groups.

-Outcomes are the measurable goals you're working toward, like fewer referrals or improved attendance.
-Equity ensures fair treatment for all students, regardless of background.
-When these components work together, they create positive classroom dynamics that support learning.
+Outcomes are measurable goals like fewer referrals or improved attendance.
+Equity ensures fair treatment for all students regardless of background.
+When these components work together, they create positive classroom dynamics supporting learning.

-For example, imagine a 6th-grade team at a middle school notices that referrals spike during the first 10 minutes after lunch.
-Instead of adding more consequences, they use PBIS thinking: What do students need to succeed during this transition?
-They implement a 5-minute structured activity in each classroom, explicitly teach re-entry expectations, and track whether referrals decrease.
+Example: A 6th-grade team notices referral spikes during the first 10 minutes after lunch.
+Using PBIS thinking, they ask what students need to succeed during transitions.
+They implement a 5-minute structured activity, explicitly teach re-entry expectations, and track results.
 Within 3 weeks, lunch-related incidents drop by half.

 The three PBIS tiers: Matching support to student needs

-PBIS uses a tiered prevention model that provides different levels of support based on what individual students need to succeed.
+PBIS uses a tiered prevention model providing different support levels based on individual student needs.

-Tier 2 provides targeted support for the 10-15% of students who need more structure.
+Tier 2 provides targeted support for 10-15% of students needing more structure.
 These students might participate in Check-in/Check-out programs, social skills groups, or mentoring relationships.
-This level requires differentiated instruction strategies that respond to individual needs.
-For example, imagine a 4th grader who struggles with morning transitions.
-A Tier 2 intervention might pair her with a staff member for a 2-minute morning check-in where she reviews her goals and earns points for meeting expectations throughout the day.
+This level requires differentiated instruction responding to individual needs.
+A 4th-grader struggling with morning transitions might pair with a staff member for a 2-minute morning check-in where she reviews goals and earns points for meeting expectations throughout the day.

-Tier 3 delivers intensive, individualized support for the 3-5% of students facing significant behavioral challenges.
+Tier 3 delivers intensive, individualized support for 3-5% of students facing significant behavioral challenges.
 These students receive comprehensive assessments and family-involved intervention plans.
-A high school student with chronic absenteeism, for instance, might have a team including a counselor, administrator, family member, and community liaison working together on a personalized support plan.
+A high school student with chronic absenteeism might have a team including a counselor, administrator, family member, and community liaison working together on a personalized support plan.

 Recent data from the 2024-2025 school year shows implementation gaps at higher tiers: while 13,494 schools formally assess Tier 1, only 8,917 evaluate Tier 2 and 6,205 assess Tier 3 systems.